exiled-apes/candy-machine-mint/README.md

 ![Candy Machine Preview Image](https://i.ibb.co/pWGG0gZ/preview-cm2.png)

 I did this in a few hours, and didn't have the time to make it fully ReactJs best practices compliant.
-So please be kind. :)
+So please be kind :)

 For instructions on how to set up a V2 candy machine, please refer to Metaplex's documentation [here](https://docs.metaplex.com/candy-machine-v2/Introduction)